 "Crossing that barrier" is such a beautiful metaphor.

-Mailing ListIf you want to be keep current with Space Palette developments (upcoming showings, software availability, and the possibility of Palettes for sale), sign up for the Space Palette mailing list here.
+Mailing ListIf you want to be kept current with Space Palette developments (upcoming showings, and availability of both hardware and software for sale), sign up for the Space Palette mailing list here.

 DetailsTechnical details about the latest version can be found in these slides from a talk about the Space Palette.
 My code for visuals and music is now implemented as a FreeFrame 1.5 (OpenGL-based) plugin running inside of Resolume (which I highly recommend).
-Source code and a Windows executable for the core bit of software (that talks to the Microsoft Kinect, recognizes your hands within an arbitrary flat surface with holes, and sends out TUIO/OSC messages that can drive whatever you want to control) is available here.
-That version is very old, though - if you're interested in a more recent version of that software, send email to firstname.lastname@example.org
+Source code and a Windows executable for the core bit of software (that talks to the Microsoft Kinect, recognizes your hands within an arbitrary flat surface with holes, and sends out TUIO/OSC messages that can drive whatever you want to control) is available at http://nosuch.com/tjt/multimultitouchtouch.

 GalleryThese pictures show the evolution of the Space Palette, beginning with the initial prototypes built with picture frames.